Benin

 Economic Impact

-About 18% of Benin's exports to the EU are eligible for EBA preferences.
+Share of Benin's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification

+EBA-eligible imports from Benin increased strongly since 2020.
 Despite some fluctuations, Benin’s preference utilisation rate is high and consistently ranges above 70%, though except for 2022, when the utilisation rate dropped to 50%.
 This is also reflected on the level of the individual product sections.
-In most prominent import groups, including animal and vegetable fats, fruits and vegetables, cereals and grains, and foodstuffs and beverages, preferences were used for around 80% of eligible imports or more.
+In most the prominent product groups, fruits and vegetables, and foodstuffs and beverages, preferences were used for around 80% of eligible imports or more.

 SUSTAINABLE DEVELOPMENT